 |

-GMHP offers Dowel spawn of hardy gourmet and medicinal mushroom species: These sterilized birch
+GMHP offers plug spawn of hardy gourmet and medicinal mushroom species: These sterilized birch

-available in packages of approximately 100 or 300 dowels (Shiitake Dowel
+available in packages of approximately 100 or 300 dowels (Shiitake Plug

 Spawn is also available in packages of approximately 100, 300, and 1000 dowels).